What Are The Rules Of Handball?

 Handball is a game that was created during the medieval times, but the official rules as we know them today were announced in 1906.
 This is a popular game in European countries, but it is played all around the world.
 Handball is typically played on an indoor court, but is sometimes altered to be played in outdoor settings.
 The objective of handball is to score more points than your opponent.

 There are many basic rules in the game of handball.
 A handball game lasts for 60 minutes during regulation play, and can be played up to 70 minutes with overtime periods.
-The game is split into two periods of 30 minutes, each being further divided into 15 minute intervals.
+The game is split into two periods of 30 minutes, each being further divided into 15-minute intervals.

 When a player gets possession, they can hold onto the ball, pass it, or shoot it.
-When a player decides to hold possession of the ball, they are allowed to dribble the ball or take three steps without dribbling for no more than 3 seconds.
+When a player decides to hold possession of the ball, they are allowed to dribble the ball or take three steps without dribbling for no more than three seconds.

 The goalie is the only player that is allowed to be in contact with the floor around the goal area.
 This means that players must shoot the ball from outside of the indicated range around the goal net.
 Goalies can also move outside of the goalie area, but if they do they can not get possession of the ball.

-Players & Equipment
+Handball Players and Equipment

 A goal is scored in handball when a player throws the ball into their opponent’s net.
 To win the overall game, a team must score more goals than the opposing team.
-Players must shoot the ball from outside of the 6m goal box.
+Players must shoot the ball from outside of the six-meter goal box.

 There are a few common penalties in the game of handball.
-Two penalties that can occur with the possession of the ball are walking and double dribbling.
+Two penalties that can occur with the possession of the ball are walking and double-dribbling.
 Walking occurs when a player takes more than three steps without dribbling the ball, or when they hold the ball for more than three seconds without dribbling, passing, or shooting the ball.
-Double dribbling is when a player dribbles the ball, holds the ball, and then dribbles the ball again.
+Double-dribbling is when a player dribbles the ball, holds the ball, and then dribbles the ball again.
 Both of these actions result in loss of ball possession.

 Kicking is not allowed in handball.
 Only the goalie may kick the ball, and if any other players kick the ball, the other team will receive possession.

 There are two types of throws that can be warranted as a result of a penalty.
 Free-throws are given when a player commits a slight infraction of the rules.
-The opposing team will be given a free-throw and the team that committed the action will need to stand 3m away from the throwing player.
+The opposing team will be given a free-throw and the team that committed the action will need to stand three meters away from the throwing player.
 Penalty throws are granted to the opposing team when a player infringes on a clear scoring opportunity in an illegal way.

 Handball also has sanctions that can be distributed for more serious infractions.
-Depending on the severity of the action, a referee can give out a warning yellow card, a suspension of 2 minutes, or a dismissal red card.
+Depending on the severity of the action, a referee can give out a warning yellow card, a suspension of two minutes, or a dismissal red card.

 What is a free-throw in handball?

-A 2 minute suspension occurs for a few different reasons.
+A two-minute suspension occurs for a few different reasons.
 They can be given for any serious rule violation, an illegal substitution, or any form of unsportsmanlike conduct.
-Once a player receives this penalty, they must sit out of the game for 2 minutes before being allowed to return to play.
+Once a player receives this penalty, they must sit out of the game for two minutes before being allowed to return to play.
 The suspension does not require a warning yellow card to be given first.

-The 6 meter goal line indicates where players can and cannot shoot the ball from.
+The six-meter goal line indicates where players can and cannot shoot the ball from.
 Players must shoot the ball from outside of this line for a goal to count.
 If players shoot from within the goal area, they will receive a penalty and the other team will gain possession of the ball.
 The goalie stays within this box, and if they move outside of the line, they cannot retain possession of the ball.

 Can players kick the ball in handball?

-The 6 outfielders on the court for each team are not allowed to kick the ball at any time.
+The six outfielders on the court for each team are not allowed to kick the ball at any time.
 Kicking is a rule violation that results in the opposing team gaining possession of the ball.
 The goalie is the only player that is allowed to kick the ball during the game.
 This action may occur when they are attempting to save the ball from going into the net.